 About Coaching for Community Transformation

 Coaching for Community Transformation provides training and coaching for staff who are implementing SNAP-Ed or leading SNAP-Ed programs.
 Each year, a Cohort of SNAP-Ed staff participate in a 3-day training, a 2-day training, and individual coaching sessions.
 The coaching skills taught include empowering questions, coach’s stand, listening, requests, challenges, acknowledgement, accountability, moving into action, self-management, visioning, and values.
 Participants are given many opportunities to practice ensuring a solid understanding of the skills and they discuss using the skills in SNAP-Ed and other settings.
 Participants do not become certified coaches.
 At the end of the training, participants will have developed a strong set of basic coaching skills to use in SNAP-Ed programming.
 Participants do not become certified coaches.

 The training content for Coaching for Community Transformation was developed by Leadership That Works (LTW).
 LTW trains people all over the world to fully empower themselves and others.
 They have deep roots in organizational coaching and extensive experience with nonprofit organizations.
 They are committed to helping people awaken to their personal power, no matter their sphere of influence.

 LTW has developed their training model using both traditional coaching and training models (built on psychology, therapy, management theory, the self-help movement, adult learning theory, support networks, and the holistic movement).
 In addition, it draws on the following theoretical frameworks: Appreciative Inquiry, Emotional Intelligence, Positive Psychology, and Nonviolent Communication (NVC).

-Trainings hosted by the Michigan Nutrition Network at the Michigan Fitness Foundation welcome participants from MFF Partners, projects and others who work with SNAP-Ed.
-If you require a reasonable accommodation to participate in our trainings, please contact Mary Grill at (517) 908-3846 or firstname.lastname@example.org.
+Michigan Fitness Foundation SNAP-Ed trainings welcome participants from MFF Partners, projects, and others who work in SNAP-Ed.
+If you require a reasonable accommodation to participate in training (in-person, online, etc.), please contact Mary Moomaw at (517) 908-3846 or firstname.lastname@example.org.